-The fresh battery will deliver current into a dead battery which has high resistance.
+A new, fully charged battery will deliver current into a dead battery which has high resistance.
 This results in excessive heat in the used/dead battery, which can cause further damage, leakage, or rupture.
 A used battery will drain energy from the new one, reducing the total amount of battery power available.